/* * external links open in new window */

 Cliff Palace cliff dwelling photographed from the Cliff Palace Viewpoint by Sun Temple on Mesa Loop.
 Camera Settings: f/16 @ 1/250, ISO 400, 350 mm (70-200mm lens with 2X teleconverter.)

 There are two main sections of the park – Wetherill Mesa and Chapin Mesa.
 Chapin Mesa includes Mesa Loop, Cliff Palace Loop and Spruce Tree House.
 Wetherill Mesa is a good 30–60-minute drive from the other sites, which are closer together.
 It can take 45 to 60 minutes to drive from the park entrance to any of the locations listed.
 All park roads are narrow two-lane winding roads so driving between sights can take a while if there’s traffic or construction.
-(There was a good bit of construction when I visited.)
+(There was a good bit of construction when I visited, and Cliff Palace Loop was closed.
+It’s slated to be open summer 2025 if construction on viewing platforms is completed.)
+Check the park website for detailed maps and road closure notices before visiting.

 Best Photo Spots in Mesa Verde National Park